Join HawkQuest at the Ute Indian Museum on Saturday July 19!

 Owls

-Barn Owl The Barn Owl (Tyto alba) is a female, hatched in captivity at the World Bird Sanctuary.
+Barn Owl This Barn Owl (Tyto alba) is a female, hatched in captivity at the World Bird Sanctuary.
 She was born in February 2002.

 Typical length: 16 inches, typical wingspan: 42 inches.